xuankimtran/docs-1/pages/katalon-studio/docs/import-export-test-artifact.md

 ## Import test artifacts

-The test artifacts you'd like to import must be exported from a Katalon Studio project.
+> Notes:
+>
+> You can only import test artifacts exported from Katalon Studio.
+The format of the exported file name is `shared-[timestamp].zip`.

 1. From the main menu, **Tools > Utility > Import Test Artifact**.